Matt Dillon

 Matt Dillon in the movie 'Rumble Fish'

-A year later, Dillon worked with another classic of American cinema, Garry Marshall, in "The Flamingo Kid" (1984).
+A year later, Dillon worked with another American cinema legend, Garry Marshall, in "The Flamingo Kid" (1984).

 Matt Dillon Interview (1982)

-A true breakthrough in Dillon's career came with the role of drug addict Bob in Gus Van Sant's film "Drugstore Cowboy" (1989), which quickly became a cult classic.
+Dillon's true career breakthrough came with his role as drug addict Bob in Gus Van Sant's "Drugstore Cowboy" (1989), which quickly became a cult classic.
 According to Matt himself, this is the best acting work of his career.
-His co-stars were Kelly Lynch and Heather Graham, who also became major stars of their time.
+His co-stars were Kelly Lynch and Heather Graham, who would also become major stars.

 Matt Dillon in the movie 'Drugstore Cowboy'